chriskirknielsen/dotcom-2024/src/content/posts/2023/2023-07-29-future-themes-with-container-style-queries/index.md

 ---
 title: "A Future of Themes with CSS Container Style Queries"
-summary: 'One way to implement themes on a website with style queries'
+summary: 'One way to implement themes on a website with style queries.'
 tags:
     - css
     - themes